Learn about the Ohio Medicaid Managed Care program

 About the Medicaid Managed Care Procurement

 In early 2019, Ohio Governor Mike DeWine called on ODM to ensure Ohioans get the best value in providing quality care.
-In response, we embarked on a Medicaid Managed Care Procurement, with a mission to "focus on the individual rather than the business of managed care."
+In response, we developed a bold, new vision for Ohio’s Medicaid program – one that focuses on people and not just the business of managed care.
+The new Medicaid program will be the first structural change since CMS’ approval of Ohio’s program in 2005.
 The procurement will ultimately result in the issuance of new managed care contracts.
 At a high level, the Procurement is divided into four phases:

 Beginning in June 2019, the procurement process focused on collecting feedback and suggestions for improving the program from individuals who receive services through managed care, providers, advocacy groups and community-based organizations through our first Request for Information (RFI).

-Future phases will focus on issuing a formal Request for Application (RFA) on which vendors can bid, scoring and awarding new Managed Care contracts, and conducting a thorough transition to support individuals and providers in adopting program changes and confirming managed care vendors can meet the requirements of the new managed care contracts.
+Future phases will focus on scoring and awarding new Managed Care contracts, and conducting a thorough transition to support individuals and providers in adopting program changes and confirming managed care organizations can meet the requirements of the new managed care contracts.